Prizes and Awards

 Since its inception in 1995, The Spirit of Princeton Award has recognized a select group of undergraduate students for their positive contributions to various facets of the University, including the arts, community service, student organizations, residential living, religious life and athletic endeavors.

-- Nominations Deadline A call for nominations will be sent each March/April.
+• Nominations Deadline A call for nominations will be sent each February/March.

 Santos-Dumont Prize for Innovation